yegor256/blog/_drafts/xslt.md

   - xslt for web app
 ---

-A year ago I [tried to explain]({% pst 2014/jun/2014-06-25-xml-and-xslt-in-browser %}) how effectively data and presentation in a web applicatoin can be separated with the help of XML and XSL.
-In a few words, instead of using [templating](https://en.wikipedia.org/wiki/Comparison_of_web_template_engines) (like JSP, Velocity, FreeMarker, etc) and injecting data into HTML, we compose them in a form of an XML document and then let the XSL stylesheet transform them into HTML.
-Here is a brief example of how all this can be used together with the [Takes Framework](http://www.takes.org).
+A year ago, I [tried to explain]({% pst 2014/jun/2014-06-25-xml-and-xslt-in-browser %}) how effectively data and its presentation can be separated in a web applicatoin with the help of XML and XSL.
+In a few words, instead of using [templating](https://en.wikipedia.org/wiki/Comparison_of_web_template_engines) (like JSP, Velocity, FreeMarker, etc.) and injection of data into HTML, we compose them in the form of an XML document and then let the XSL stylesheet transform them into HTML.
+Here is a brief example of how all this can be used together with the [Takes framework](http://www.takes.org).

 <!--more-->

 First, let's agree that templating is a bad idea in the first place.
 Yes, I mean it.
 The entire design of JSP is wrong, with all due respect to its creators.
-Here is how it works.
-Let's say my website has to fetch current rate of EUR from the database and show it on the home page.
-That's how my `index.jsp` would look like:
+Here is how it works: Let's say my website has to fetch the current exchange rate of the euro from a database and show it on the home page.
+Here's how my `index.jsp` would look:

 {% highlight jsp %}
 <html>